Derivator Six-Functor-Formalisms -- Construction II

 \begin{PAR}Coming back to the case of derivator six-functor-formalisms, the procedure carried out in this article is analogous to the construction of the push-forward with proper support $f_!$ in \cite[Expos\'e XVII]{SGAIV3} using compactifications.
 We thus assume that $\mathcal{S}$ is a category with compactifications (cf.\@ \ref{DEFCATCOMP}), i.e.\@ that we are given abstract classes of (dense) open embeddings and proper morphisms satisfying the usual properties, and such that every morphism in $\mathcal{S}$ can be factored into a dense open embedding followed by a proper map. \end{PAR}

-We prove the following
+We prove the following:

-{\em Let $\mathcal{S}$ be a category with compactifications and $\SSS^{\op}$ the pre-multiderivator represented by $\mathcal{S}^{\op}$ with domain $\Cat$.
-Let $\DD \rightarrow \SSS^{\op}$ a fibered multiderivator with stable and perfectly generated fibers satisfying axioms (F1--F6) and (F4m--F5m) below.
-Assume that $\DD$ is infinite (i.e.\@ satisfies (Der1) also for infinite coproducts).
-Then there exists a natural derivator six-functor-formalism
+(cf.\@ Corollary~\ref{KORDER6FU}). {\em Let $\mathcal{S}$ be a category with compactifications and $\SSS^{\op}$ the symmetric pre-multiderivator represented by $\mathcal{S}^{\op}$ with domain $\Cat$.
+Let $\DD \rightarrow \SSS^{\op}$ be a (symmetric) fibered multiderivator with stable and perfectly generated fibers satisfying axioms (F1--F6) and (F4m--F5m) below.
+Assume that $\DD$ is infinite (i.e.\@ satisfies (Der1${}^\infty$)).
+Then there exists a natural (symmetric) derivator six-functor-formalism